Hellscap3d/Slynkk/README.md

 You need python3 and git installed to use it and recieve updates.
 It will not work without them.
 You should also have curl installed, but it is not required.

+## How to update?

+To update, simply run `slynkk upgrade` and it will update it for you.

 ## How to contribute?

 If you want to contribute, you can fork the repo and make a pull request.
 If you want to add a feature, please make sure to make a new branch and make a pull request to the `dev` branch.
 If you want to report a bug, please make an issue.